Capital Construction Updates

 Morse Arena

-The design of the new Morse Arena has completed the second of three phases of design, and is now in the final phase, construction documents.
-The project is part of a $320 million investment from the Harold Alfond Foundation, including a $170 million investment to fund the Athletics Facilities Master Plan as part of UMS TRANSFORMS.
+TThe design of the new Morse Arena has completed the second of three phases of design, and is now in the final phase of developing construction documents.
+The project is part of a $320 million investment from the Harold Alfond Foundation, including a $170 million investment to fund the Athletics Facilities Master Plan, as part of UMS TRANSFORMS.

 The New Balance Soccer Field & Track and Field Complex

-The New Balance soccer and track & field complexes are under construction and managed by the University’s construction manager, Consigli.
+The New Balance Soccer and Track & Field complexes are under construction and managed by the university’s construction manager, Consigli.
 The soccer field is substantially completed, and play is underway.
 Punch-list items remain for the soccer field.
-The track & field is under construction, with substantial completion targeted for later this fall of 2025, and is planned to hold its first UMaine varsity event in the spring of 2026.
-The project is made possible by a transformational $320 million commitment from the Harold Alfond Foundation to UMS, which includes a $170 million investment in UMaine Athletics to fund the Athletics Facilities Master Plan as part of UMS TRANSFORMS, as well as related matching funds.
+The track and field complex is substantially completed and is scheduled to hold its first UMaine varsity event in spring 2026.
+Punch list items and final detail work of Alfond Way will be completed during the spring and summer.
+The project is made possible by a transformational $320 million commitment from the Harold Alfond Foundation to UMS, which includes a $170 million investment in UMaine Athletics to fund the Athletics Facilities Master Plan, as part of UMS TRANSFORMS, and related matching funds, including from New Balance.
 The design firm is WBRC.

 Infrastructure & Space Projects